truth table: test_truth_table_tests

 AssertionError: True is not false

-the test expects False if the function returns True
+the assertion expects False and the function returns True.

 • I change the return statement